 Option Description Load Template Opens the Load SIP Message Template dialog box and allows you to select the SIP message template to load.
-The available templates are as follows: - <generic> - INVITE - ACK - OPTIONS - BYE - CANCEL - REGISTER - NOTIFY - SUBSCRIBE - REFER - MESSAGE - PRACK - INFO - UPDATE</generic> Parameter (list) The list with available parameters and the appropriate settings.
-The Request-Line comprises the following main request parameters: Method Request-URI SIP-Version
+The available templates are as follows: Parameter (list) The list with available parameters and the appropriate settings.
+The Request-Line comprises the following main request parameters: • Method • Request-URI • SIP-Version